SEND Information Report for the Aldborough Primary School, part of the Aylsham Trust

 Have your say

-Aldborough School is our community school.
+Aldborough Primary School is our community school.
 We can shape and develop provision for all of our learners ensuring achievement for all.
-This SEND report declares our annual offer to learners with SEND but to be effective it needs the views of all parents/carers, learners, governors and staff.
-So please engage with our annual process to ‘assess plan, do and review’ provision for SEND.
+This SEND report declares our annual offer to learners with SEND but to be effective it needs the views of all parents/carers, learners, governors and staff, therefore please engage with our annual process to ‘assess plan, do and review’ provision for SEND.